aitwehrrg/SmartMailGuard/README.md

 SmartMailGuard is a system designed to categorize emails using Naïve Bayes, LSTM, and other Transformer architectures.

+Using these different models and algorithms we can compare and grade their effectiveness on datasets of varying sizes and on the type of classification: Binary (Spam/Not-Spam) or Multiclass.

 ## Tech Stack

 1. [Python](https://www.python.org/)